figma/plugin-resources/README.md

 ---

-#### Drag and Drop Example Project
+#### Drag and Drop Example
-A sample project showing a reliable way to implement drag and drop from the plugin window to the Figma canvas.
+A sample plugin showing a reliable way to implement drag and drop from the plugin window to the Figma canvas.

 [Repo](https://github.com/jackiecorn/figma-plugin-drag-and-drop)